James Bjorken

-James Daniel "BJ" Bjorken (born 1934) is an American theoretical physicist.
+James Daniel "BJ" Bjorken (June 22, 1934 – August 6, 2024) was an American theoretical physicist.
 He was a Putnam Fellow in 1954, received a BS in physics from MIT in 1956, and obtained his PhD from Stanford University in 1959.
-He was a visiting scholar at the Institute for Advanced Study in the fall of 1962.
-Bjorken is Emeritus Professor in the SLAC Theory Group at the Stanford Linear Accelerator Center, and was a member of the Theory Department of the Fermi National Accelerator Laboratory (1979–1989).
+Bjorken was a visiting scholar at the Institute for Advanced Study in the fall of 1962.
+He was also emeritus professor in the SLAC Theory Group at the Stanford Linear Accelerator Center, and was a member of the Theory Department of the Fermi National Accelerator Laboratory (1979–1989).